Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Saucy meatballs and crispy potatoes, My Casa Restaurant, Da Nang, Vietnam

-The upscale and stylish My Casa restaurant (MAP) offers two kinds of international fare: Italian pizzas and pasta and Spanish-style tapas.
+The upscale and stylish My Casa restaurant offers two kinds of international fare: Italian pizzas and pasta and Spanish-style tapas.
 Run by an Italian-Spanish couple, the service is top-notch.
-Although more expensive than most Da Nang restaurants, the menu features food made with quality ingredients and handmade cocktails.
+Although more expensive than most Da Nang restaurants, the menu features dishes made with quality ingredients and handmade cocktails.

 Desiring something truly unique in Da Nang, we ordered an assortment of Spanish tapas that we assembled into a meal.
-A few of our favorite dishes were the Pork Meatballs and Hand-Cut Patatas in a tomato sauce, the Onion and Potato Spanish Omelet and Chicken Satay with Homemade Peanut Sauce.
+A few of our favorites were the Pork Meatballs and Hand-Cut Patatas in a tomato sauce, the Onion and Potato Spanish Omelet and Chicken Satay with Homemade Peanut Sauce.

 Pro Tip: My Casa offers a daily happy hour from 5:00pm until 7:00pm.

-#10 Kem Bo Co Van (Avocado Ice Cream Da Nang)
+#10 Kem Bo Co Van (Avocado Ice Cream)

 Amazing Avovado Ice Cream.
 Da Nang, Vietnam

-In business since 1990, Kem Bo Co Van (MAP) is a little Avocado Ice Cream stall at the Bac My An Market run by Ms. Van (plus her small crew to help keep up with the orders!).
-Initially hesitant about the concept of Avocado Ice Cream (Kem Bo), it is actually incredibly smooth and quite refreshing!
+In business since 1990, Kem Bo Co Van is a little Avocado Ice Cream stall at the Bac My An Market run by Ms. Van (plus her small crew to help keep up with the orders!).
+We were initially hesitant about the concept of Avocado Ice Cream (Kem Bo), but it is actually incredibly smooth and quite refreshing!
 The mashed avocado is spooned into the bottom of the glass, then topped with a scoop of coconut ice cream and decorated with toasted coconut flakes.

 Ms. Van’s Kem Bo stall is always busy, but there is likely someone out front helping to direct patrons to a seat.
-Each Kem Bo dessert cup only costs 12k VND (about 50 cents USD).
 The creamy concoction comes layered in a glass; we recommend mixing it all together so that you aren’t left with a spoonful of plain avo at the end.

 Pro Tip: No seats available?
 No problem!
 Get your Kem Bo in a to-go cup and eat it as you peruse the market hall.